ai4ce/FusionSense/README.md

 - For hardware integration, please see [3D Printing Instructions](./instructions/3d_printing.md).

 ### Step 1: Install 3D Gaussian Dependencies and Nerfstudio
-**Note:** Because our major dependencies, `Nerfstudio` and `Grounded-SAM-2`, officially support two different CUDA version (11.8 vs. 12.1), we will have to create two separate environments.
-We hope to resolve this in the future when `Nerfstudio` bump its official CUDA support version.
+**Note:** Because our major dependencies, `Nerfstudio` and `Grounded-SAM-2`, officially support two different CUDA versions (11.8 vs. 12.1), we will have to create two separate environments.
+We hope to resolve this in the future when `Nerfstudio` bumps its official CUDA support version.

 ```sh
 git clone --recursive https://github.com/ai4ce/FusionSense.git